Chanot

 The village is named after Dadi Chaini Devi Chahal, an elder who was its first inhabitant, initially Daughter of Mahjot village.
 She was married in Sagban village in Duhan family.
 For an unknown reason, she came to the place where the present Chanot lies.
 Chanot is in the Hansi constituency of the Haryana legislature and the Hisar constituency in the Lok Sabha (Parliamentary) system.

 Services

 The village hosts a Dispensary, Tuition Center, Common Service Center, Ration Distribution Center, SBI Kiosk Center, Veterinary Hospital, Community Center, Marriage Place, various Chapels, Patwari office, BSNL exchange, streetlights, paved streets, electricity complaint center, and markets.

 Transport

 The village is connected to neighboring villages by roads, bus routes, and a public health tanker with boosting pumps.
 A petrol pump is available.
-A playground with a statue of former President of the Indian National Congress, Netaji Subhash Chandra Bose.
+A playground with a statue of Netaji Subhash Chandra Bose.

 Shree DaiyaRam (दैयाराम) was the first Nambardar of the village.

 Geography

 Chanot is located in State Highway No. 17 (Hansi - Barwala road).

 Chanot is surrounded by Tehsil Hansi to the south, Barwala Tehsil to the north, Narnaund Tehsil to the east, and Hisar-II Tehsil to the west.